Cymraeg

 • A ‘BOOM’ message is a text-based message.
 If the notification settings allow, a BOOM message notification will display even if the user is not using HiPal at the time they receive the message.

 • Bubbles are how chat notifications from HiPal appear on a user’s device.
 These can be customised to the user’s liking.
+Note that this feature is only available for those using Android devices.

 • Also called ‘HiPal Premium’ or ‘HiPal Pro’, this is HiPal’s paid feature which allows for unrestricted walkie talkie usage and walkie talkie groups of up to 100 people.